mschlupp/Kaggle/TalkingData/README.md

    - Use the merged data in a new notebook to create new features with which a first model can be trained

 * 2_understand_events_data:
+   - creates hasEvents, nEvts, and mean/variance of longitude and latitude variables
+   - splits timestamp into day and hour

+* predict_classes:
+   - introduces reference model to be tested against new ML models